Ways to share

 Food – Rest – Exercise – Digital Devices.

-Other resources to support emotional wellbeing
+Other resources supporting emotional wellbeing for return to schools

 Looking after staff wellbeing

 Reintegrating back to school life can be a challenge at any time but that demand is even higher during the current climate of uncertainty.
 Here is information, resources and services that should support you, your colleagues and your school families in this process.

 Supporting vulnerable pupils

 To assist in the successful reintegration of vulnerable pupils you may want to consider this information and guidance.

 Information if you are concerned about a child or young person's thoughts, feelings or behaviour.